 (4) If subsection (1)(b) or (2)(b) has effect, the agency has to refund to the applicant any unused portion of any advance deposit already paid in relation to the access application.

-20. Agency may refuse to deal with an application in certain cases
+20. Agency may refuse to deal with application in certain cases

 (1) If the agency considers that the work involved in dealing with the access application would divert a substantial and unreasonable portion of the agency’s resources away from its other operations, the agency has to take reasonable steps to help the applicant to change the application to reduce the amount of work needed to deal with it.